cs0320/notes/book/src/mbt_pbt/mbt_pbt.md

 <details>
 <summary>Think, then click!</summary>

 About 90 seconds, and that's on a computer from several years ago.
 [Several years ago.](https://randomascii.wordpress.com/2014/01/27/theres-only-four-billion-floatsso-test-them-all/)

 </details>

 Here, we don't even need random inputs!
-Of course, if the function took 64-bit `double` values, the story would be different, and we'd check random inputs.
+Of course, if the function took 64-bit `double` values, the story would be different, because there are too many of those to loop through exhaustively in a reasonable timeframe.
+So, in that case, we'd fall back to checking random inputs.

-See [the livecode for today](https://github.com/cs0320/class-livecode/tree/main/S24/apr9_mbt_pbt).
-We'll test my implementation of bubble sort via model-based testing.
+### Model Based Testing

+_Model-based Testing_ is using a separate artifact that _models_ the desired behavior of the system as either an oracle for correctness or a means of guiding test input generation.
+Today we'll look at the former: see [the livecode for today](https://github.com/cs0320/class-livecode/tree/main/F24/oct29_mbt_pbt), where we'll test my implementation of bubble sort.
 Concretely:
-* my bubble-sort method is the *program under test*; and
+* My bubble-sort method is the *program under test*.
+We want to evaluate whether or not it is correct.
 * Java's standard `Collections.sort` method is the *known-good* artifact.

-### What just happened?
+It will serve as our oracle of correctness.

 **Something very important has just happened.
 Pay attention!**

+### What just happened?

 We have stopped talking about testing against _specific outputs_, and have started testing more abstract _properties_ of outputs.
-We don't want to know whether the output lists are exactly the same, but we want to know whether they match in terms of nearness to the input goal.
+In fuzz testing, the property was "doesn't crash".
+For (this type of) model-based testing, we want to check whether the output lists are exactly the same.
+But we don't need to encode a specific output, which lets us use randomness to generate inputs and mine for bugs while we sleep.

+Other kinds of model-based testing include using modeling languages to sketch desired behavior, or using something like a state machine model to generate traces of user interactions to test (e.g.) data structures or user interfaces.

-## Property-Based Testing (Outline)
+## Property-Based Testing

+**TIM IS ACTIVELY EDITING THIS SECTION!**

 Is there any reason that our properties have to be written in terms of another implementation?
 No!

 What makes a sorting implementation _correct_?
 If we can write this check as a method, we can apply the same idea, without needing a naive implementation to check against.

 Again, see the livecode for today for an exercise. **Hint: consider what you need from a sort to call it correct.
 Is that something you can check in a test method?**

+We don't want to know whether the output lists are exactly the same, but we want to know whether they match in terms of nearness to the input goal.